 - Women and girls must walk four to six miles one way each day for fresh, clean water for their families.

-- After providing clean water, we hope to start a clinic.
+- After providing clean water and sanitation, we hope to start a clinic.

 - The need is great.
 Majok's sister Lela died of a miscarriage in her village in August, 2013.
 His six nieces and nephews were left without means of food and shelter and home when she passed away.
 Majok and his family support Lela's children now.
 Still, millions face uncertain lives where there are no health clinics.
 No water, no clinics.

 But we have great news!
 We have four wells!
 Thanks to many contributors from all over, Majok travelled to see that a well was completed in Billing Daldiar, Lakes State, east of Rumbek, in June 2015!
 Residents are able for the first time to have clean water in their village, and they have begun growing more crops in the dry season, resulting in income for their families.
 In spring and summer 2016, two more wells went in, at Mabor Koch, home village of former Lost Boy Stephen Chol Bayok, and Mading Thon.
 A fourth well was constructed in April, 2018 in the village of Majak.
 We are now seekng to bring a medical clinic to this area.